rumanzo/bt2qbt/README.md

 > [!IMPORTANT]
 > Don't forget before use make backup bittorrent\utorrent, qbittorrent folder. and config %APPDATA%/Roaming/qBittorrent/qBittorrent.ini.
 Close all this program before.
+>
+> [!IMPORTANT]
+> You must previously disable option "Append .!ut/.!bt to incomplete files" in preferences of uTorrent/Bittorrent, or that files will not handled

 Help:
 -------